Meditation? Yoga? Mindfulness? Thoughtfulness? Giving? Unity? even Politics?

 What really matters is that all these modalities, except for politics, are starting to reach into our hearts and minds.
 They are not new, have been around for a long time, but perhaps their time has come.

 I feel for the first time in years excited by humanity because I see the slithers of enlightenment coming into us, and it gives me hope for our planet.

-In a modern context meditation can be active, passive, take five minutes, take 30 minutes or even 24 hours.
+In a modern context, meditation can be active, passive, take five minutes, take 30 minutes or even 24 hours.
 There are so many ways to meditate.
 I have encountered at least 15 different ways to meditate in my 16 years of practice.
 At times I have ceased to meditate but having experienced the benefits of it in my life I have always come back to it.
-In this blog I want to share five different ways to meditate that fits with your lifestyle.
+In this blog, I want to share five different ways to meditate that fits with your lifestyle.

 I believe that if we are clear we don’t need to meditate for a long time.
 I also believe that it is great to take a break and do an extended retreat once a year to guide your thinking and actions throughout the year.

-Here’s my top five lifestyle meditations
+Here are my top five lifestyle meditations

 1. Starting point